tobowers/motionbox-eventhandler/README.markdown

 evt = {'target': $("one"), 'type': "my_custom_event_name", 'customAttribute': "this is cool"}

 NOTE:  The target that is being sent to fireCustom and that is being added to the event is an actual DOM element (not an ID or class).

+You can also assign functions to be fired at DOM laod (using prototypes "dom:loaded" event) by using

+    MBX.EventHandler.onDomReady(func);

 #Unsubscribing